 b.
 Completed secondary education or its equivalent

 c.
-In good health as proved by Medical Certificate
+In good health as proven by Medical Certificate

 d.
-Able to communicate in English and additional Bahasa Indonesia is required
+Able to communicate in English (proven if necessary by a certificate)

 e.
-Have basic knowledge of the field you’re applying for.
+Have basic knowledge of the field for which you are applying.

 Arrival in Indonesia